New Mitigation Procedures Effective November 16, 2020

 The Village strongly encourages residents and businesses to use online services as much as possible at www.vniles.com.
 Transactions such as utility bill payment can be completed through the Village’s website, via the Village Hall outdoor depository box, or by mail – Village of Niles, 1000 Civic Center Drive Niles, IL 60714.

-If you are able to pay your water bill, that payment can be made online, dropped off at Village Hall with no person-to-person contact, or you can take care of your bill over the phone by calling (847) 588-8000.
+Payments can be made online, dropped off at Village Hall with no person-to-person contact, or you can take care of your bill over the phone by calling (847) 588-8000.

 Niles Police Department